rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 1. Compile $[[H;G;L \vdash e : C]]$ to get a pointer to an object value of class type $C$.
 Call this value `obj_ptr`
 2. Use `getelementptr` to extract the vtable pointer from `obj_ptr`
 3. Load the vtable pointer
-4. Use `getelementptr` to extarct the function pointer's address from the vtable
+4. Use `getelementptr` to extract the function pointer's address from the vtable
 5. Load the function pointer
 6. Call through the function pointer, passing `obj_ptr` for `this`: `call (cmp_typ t) m(obj_ptr, [[e1]],...,[[e_n]])`